muhammedsametakgul/YurtOtomasyonu/README.md

 //ENG//
 This is my project that has been made for Object Orianted Programming lecture.
-I have used [C#][11] and [MSSQL][21] technologies to create this Windows Form Application
+I have used [C#][11] and [MSSQL][12] technologies to create this Windows Form Application
 This project's aim is that making dorm officiers' process easier and get all data in a database.

 //TR//
 Nesne Tabanlı Programlama dersi için yaptığım projem.
-Bu Windows Form Uygulaması yapmak için [C#][11] ve [MSSQL][21] teknolojileri kullandım.Bu projenin amacı yurt memurlarının işlemlerini kolaylaştırmak ve bütün verileri veritabanında tutmak.
+Bu Windows Form Uygulaması yapmak için [C#][11] ve [MSSQL][12] teknolojileri kullandım.Bu projenin amacı yurt memurlarının işlemlerini kolaylaştırmak ve bütün verileri veritabanında tutmak.

+## Libraries Used
+---
+* [Architecture][13]: Windows Forms is a Graphical User Interface(GUI) class library which is bundled in .Net Framework.
+Its main purpose is to provide an easier interface to develop the applications for desktop, tablet, PCs.
+It is also termed as the WinForms
+* [.NET][14]: .NET Core is a new version of .NET Framework, which is a free, open-source, general-purpose development platform maintained by Microsoft.
+It is a cross-platform framework that runs on Windows, macOS, and Linux operating systems.

 ![1](https://user-images.githubusercontent.com/93324656/215313181-fd64e504-ea65-43d4-8cf0-5788875822a4.jpg)